heynevets/CTNBAlgorithm/working/program/readme.txt

 This project is based on python 3.6.3
 Please follow the instruction below to run the program

-1. Download the following data from xxxxxxx Answers.csv
+1. Download the following data from https://www.kaggle.com/stackoverflow/stacksample/data Answers.csv
     Tags.csv
     Questions.csv